COMBINE-lab/roe/README.md

 [`Alevin-fry`](https://github.com/COMBINE-lab/alevin-fry) is a fast, accurate, and memory frugal quantification tool for preprocessing single-cell RNA-sequencing data.
 Detailed information can be found in the alevin-fry [pre-print](https://www.biorxiv.org/content/10.1101/2021.06.29.450377v2), and [paper](https://www.nature.com/articles/s41592-022-01408-3).

-The `roe` package provides useful functions for preparing input files required by `alevin-fry`, which consists of
+The `roe` package provides useful functions for analyzing single-cell or single-nucleus RNA-sequencing data using `alevin-fry`, which consists of

 1. preparing the *splici* reference for the `USA` mode of alevin-fry, which will export a unspliced, a spliced, and an ambiguous molecule count for each gene within each cell.
-2. downloading the preprocessed quantification result of the datasets that are publicly available on the [10x Genomics website](https://www.10xgenomics.com/resources/datasets).
+2. fetching and loading the preprocessed quantification results of `alevin-fry` into python as an [`AnnData`](https://anndata.readthedocs.io/en/latest/) object.
 ## Installation
 The `roe` package can be accessed from its [github repository](https://github.com/COMBINE-lab/roe).
-To install the `roe` package, start R and enter
+To install the `roe` package, start R and run

 ```{r install_roe, eval=FALSE}